-910.1 Notification.
+910.1 Notification

-RESNET shall provide written notification to Providers of any decisions under this section.
-All notices shall be sent by certified mail, or other method which provides evidence of delivery.
-All notices shall clarify the procedures being followed, as stipulated in this Standard, and include, where applicable, a statement of the Provider's rights to appeal under Section 911 of this chapter.
+If RESNET determines at any time that an accredited Provider failed to adhere to the requirements set forth in these Standards, RESNET shall provide written notification to the Provider of any decisions under this section.
+All notices shall be sent by e-mail, or other method which provides evidence of delivery.
+All notices shall include: